compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

             exp.mouse_test = False
             #The following is a ButtonPress state.
 This state works like KeyPress,
             #but instead waits for any of the buttons that are its children to be
-            #press.
+            #pressed.
             with ButtonPress(correct_resp=trial.current['correct']) as bp:
                 #block.current is a dictionary that has all of the information we
                 #would need during each individual block, including the text that is
-                #in these buttons, which differes from block to block
+                #in these buttons, which differs from block to block
                 Button(text=block.current['left_word'], name="left", left=0,
                        top=exp.screen.top, width = BUTTONWIDTH, height=BUTTONHEIGHT, text_size = (170, None),
                        font_size=FONTSIZE, halign='center')